CiscoDevNet/node-sparkbot/README.md

 - straight forward way to take action on commands (keywords)
 - option to trim mention if your bot is mentionned in a group room
-- option to specify a fallback command
+- option to specify a fallback command (see helloworld.js quickstart)
 - via an .onCommand() listener function
 - check [onCommand](tests/onCommand.js) sample